nickwhitfield22/React/README.md

 ## Recipes-for-all

-Building a recipe application using the spoonacular API in Vite[^1].
+Building a recipe application using the spoonacular API.
 This is an application that will feature user authentication and saving recipes in the 'Favorites' tab.
 Full stack

-- Vite
+- Vite [^1]
 - Supabase
 - React Router
 - React Query